-Poorly polished facets may reduce the intensity of light reflected from, or refracted into and out of, a diamond.
-Labs assess polish by examining the diamond, facet by facet, with reflected light with a microscope; you or I may not see any difference.
+Poorly polished facets may and can reduce the intensity of light reflected from, or refracted into and out of a diamond.
+Labs assess polish by examining the diamond, facet by facet, with reflected light with a microscope; you or I may not see any difference without the correct tools.

 Because the major labs have no cut grade systems the market has read more into Polish (and symmetry) simply because it is there on the report.
 GIA has announced that when they do release their Cut Grade system, diamonds with Excellent and Very Good polish grades will make it into their highest cut grades.
 Tests have shown that none of the expert observers they used in their study could detect any difference between VG and Ex.